aneury1/random-joke-app/README.md

 a fully-feature joke-api client for you!!
 This application will the user of the application to see random Jokes.

+This application would be a showcase of how to use MVVM pattern in an android application

 ### Use case

 - Create Splash Screen